jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //The Schrödinger equation forms the foundation of all of compchem In the early 20#super("th") century, scientists attempted to understand the nature of atoms and how electron particles behave.
 Before considering electrons, a lot of work was done on understanding light phenomena to be able to describe them mathematically.
 At first, it was postulated by Albert Einstein that, for a light wave to carry energy, it should also be made up of particles that carry this energy.
-These photons - which are massless particles - portray a _particle-wave duality_ that was previously unheard of.
+These photons - which are massless particles - portray a _wave-particle duality_ that was previously unheard of.
-//At first, photons - the massless particle that carry energy in light waves - were eventually determined to portray as both particles and as a wave, which was postulated by Albert Einstein.
 Two decades later, de Broglie postulated, through analogy with photons, that electrons could also be characterised by this property.
 This was then confirmed through the _double slit_ experiment, ran by Davisson and Germer.
 Because the _wave-particle duality_ could be attributed to these particles, it would then be conceivable to analytically describe their behaviour by a _wave function_.

 In @eq-base-schrodinger we encounter the wave function ($Psi$) that describes the position of the electrons in a system.
-The Hamiltonian (HamilSym) acts an operator over the wave function and describes how we can calculate for the energy of a system based on the position of these electrons.
+The Hamiltonian (HamilOp) acts an operator over the wave function and describes how we can calculate for the energy of a system based on the position of these electrons.
 On the righthand side of the equation, we find the energy $E$ which is the eigenvalue to the eigenfunction $Psi$.
 This just means that $E Psi$ can be evaluated to the most elementary form of the position of the electrons and this is associated with a discrete amount of energy.
 $
-ℋ Psi = E Psi
+accent("HamilSym", "^") Psi = E Psi
 $ <eq-base-schrodinger>
 //This function gives us the $accent(ℋ, "^")$ operator, which describes the kinetic ($accent(T, "^")$) and potential ($accent(V, "^")$) energy of the system.
 We can further divide all this in blablabla
 //The $Psi$ is the wave function of system.
 Squaring the wave function gives us the probability density of finding an electron within a normalised space ($Psi^2$).